 Fish oil vs flaxseed oil for dogs - which is better?
 Can one substitute the other?
 Is flaxseed oil beneficial to dogs?
 Read on to find out.

 Last week a visitor to my site referred me to an article on another dog site.
-The article keeps touting the fact that flaxseed oil contains high quantity of Omega-3s and how much dogs can benefit from the oil.
+The article keeps touting the fact that flaxseed oil contains high quantities of Omega-3s and how much dogs can benefit from the oil.
 What the article fails to do is to mention all the caveats, leaving readers (including the visitor who referred me to the article) the impression that flaxseed oil is an excellent oil to be given daily to dogs.

 The visitor asked me, "So can I give flaxseed oil to my dogs instead of fish oil?"